Adhith708/PRODIGY_CS_03/README.md

 # Password Strength Checker

 A simple Python tool that assesses the strength of a password based on various criteria such as length, presence of uppercase and lowercase letters, numbers, and special characters.
-The tool provides real-time feedback to users on the password's strength.
+The tool provides feedback on the password's strength.

 ## Features